hondanho/crawle-trix/docs/docs/user-guide/common-options.md

 ## Screenshots

-Browsertrix Crawler includes the ability to take screenshots of each page crawled via the `--screenshot` option.
+Crawlertrix includes the ability to take screenshots of each page crawled via the `--screenshot` option.

 Three screenshot options are available: